 Log on to the RAM console.

-After you obtain the key ID and RAM role ARN, you can create a data table encrypted by using the BYOK-based encryption method in the Tablestore console.
+After you have the key ID and RAM role ARN, create a BYOK-encrypted table in the Tablestore console.

 Log on to the Tablestore console.